briansteffens/briansteffens.github.io/_posts/2017-10-18-unicode-basics.md

 <span class="devanagari">&#x0915;&#x094D;&#x0937;&#x093F;</span> is one such
 *tailored grapheme cluster*.
-The rules for what constitutes a tailored grapheme cluster vary greatly by writing system, and is far out of scope for this post, but it's helpful to be aware that they exist.
+The rules for what constitutes a tailored grapheme cluster vary greatly by writing system, and is far out of scope for this post, but it's good to be aware that they exist.